 But you have to take control of your finances.
 You have to stop using debt.
 And you have to stop wasting your money on things simply because you want them.

 You have to be intentional with your finances.
-You have to live on less than you make, avoid debt, and invest as much as you can (hopefully, that’s close to 15 percent of your income).
+You have to live on less than you make, avoid debt, and invest as much as you can (hopefully, around 15 percent of your income).

 When you do that over a long period of time, becoming a millionaire is well within your reach (even if your income is less than average).